lib-static/howto/howtos/visualstudiocode.md

 ### Step 2: Initiate/finalize the download

-- After you click on the download button you will be taken to a page that says "Get Started."
+After you click on the download button you will be taken to a page that says "Get Started."

 It will also drop a download package to the bottom of your browser (or the top of your browser in the downloads file if using a Mac).

+- Select the downloadeded file and accept the terms of agreement
+  - If prompted, follow on-screen instructions such as "click yes, the program is safe" or "are you sure you want to open it"
-- Click on the downloaded file and accept the terms of agreement, select the destination location, select menu start folder, click any additional tasks (probably only "add to path"), and then install.
+- Select the destination location and menu start folder
+- Select any additional tasks (probably only "add to path"), and then install.

 {% include bootstrap/figure.md img="/visualstudio/screen-shot-2.png" caption="download file" alt="screen shot of the download file for downloading VS code" class="w-50" %}

-- After a minute or so the download should be completed and will direct you to click the "finish" button.
+After a minute or so the download should be completed and will direct you to click the "finish" button.

 ### Step 3: Set up Visual Studio Code